-ODP only permits physical restraints, defined as a physical hands-on method that restricts, immobilizes or reduces an individual's ability to move his arms, legs, head or other body parts freely.
-Physical restraints may only be used in the case of an emergency or crisis to prevent an individual from immediate physical harm to himself or others.
+ODP only permits physical restraints, defined as a manual method that restricts, immobilizes or reduces an individual's ability to move his arms, legs, head or other body parts freely.
+Physical restraints may only be used in the case of an emergency to prevent an individual from immediate physical harm to himself or others.
 A physical restraint may not be used for more than 30 cumulative minutes within a 2-hour period.